One Nation: Return to federal politics in 45th parliament (2016)

-Mark Latham joins One Nation

 Former Labor Party leader Mark Latham joined the party in November 2018 as leader for New South Wales.
-He successfully contested a seat in the Legislative Council, winning it in March 2019.
+He successfully contested a seat in the New South Wales Legislative Council, winning it in March 2019.

-James Ashby controversies

-On 22 May 2017, a new scandal arose when a taped conversation between Hanson and political advisor James Ashby was released.
-The tape showed that Ashby had supported charging One Nation candidates inflated prices for campaign materials.

 In March 2019, One Nation was the subject of a two-part Al Jazeera documentary series asserting that the party was soliciting financial assistance from the National Rifle Association of America and Koch Industries in order to change Australian gun control laws.
 Al Jazeera used an undercover reporter posing as a gun rights advocate.
 In response, One Nation leader Pauline Hanson condemned the documentary as a "hit piece" by a Qatar government backed news agency and announced that she had filed a complaint with the Australian Security Intelligence Organisation.
 Similar sentiments were echoed by the One Nation officials, James Ashby and Steve Dickson, who were featured in the documentary.
 In response to the documentary, the Australian Electoral Commission said that none of the activities shown in the documentary violated section 326 of the Commonwealth Electoral Act 1918 since they occurred overseas.

-2019 election and Family Court claims
+2019 election and 46th parliament

 At the May 2019 federal election, One Nation polled 5.40% (up 1.12%) for the nationwide Senate primary vote.
 The party polled higher than their national vote in Queensland, taking 10.27% up 1.08%, of the primary vote in the senate.

-The PHON House of Representatives candidate for the Division of O'Connor, Dean Smith, who won 8.4% (7,252) votes, was in December of the same year a target of recruitment for Neo-Nazi group The Base.
+The PHON House of Representatives candidate for the Division of O'Connor, Dean Smith, was in December of the same year a target of recruitment for Neo-Nazi group The Base.
 In secretly recorded tapes of his "interview" by a recruiter, Smith tells of his hatred of immigrants and his wish to "save the race".
 He tells the recruiter that he had become "more and more extreme and passionate about my views", and disillusioned with One Nation and the possibility of a political solution.
 However, he was deemed too great a risk for The Base because of his political profile, so was not admitted into their ranks.

-Also in 2019, Hanson received widespread condemnation in the Australian media after claiming that domestic violence victims routinely lie to the Family Court.
+In 2019, Hanson received widespread condemnation in the Australian media after claiming that domestic violence victims routinely lie to the Family Court.
 The Law Council of Australia called for the abandonment of a federal parliamentary inquiry into the family law system, citing concerns that the hearings were being used by Hanson for political purposes to undermine domestic violence claims made by women.